wilsonmar/SAP-HANA/README.md

 http://www.experiencesaphana.com/community/resources/use-cases
 Use Case Repository

-## Versions
+## XS Advanced
+SAP HANA was first delivered November 2010.

-First delivered November 2010, SAP HANA in solution release SPS11 added Advanced edition of XS (eXtended Services)
+Solution release SPS11 adds Advanced edition of XS (eXtended Services)
 <strong>apps running in the HANA database</strong> (without an additional app server)
 with run-time containers running:

-* JavaScript on Node.js XSJS (runs on V8 instead of Mozilla SpiderMonkey)
+* JavaScript on Node.js XSJS (runs on V8 instead of Mozilla SpiderMonkey, but major inconsistencies are not expected)
 * Java on TomEE
 * C++ via FastCGI

+The xs command-line utility is provided.

 Source control is Git/Github with custom support for Containers with HDI (HANA Deployment Infrastructure)